malchata/yall.js/README.md

 ## Contributing

 I'm not interested in expanding the functionality of this package or refactoring it for readability.
 The goal of yall.js is to be as *small as humanly possible* while maintaining functionality.
 This means the source may not be the most readable.
 If you look at the source and can find ways to make this library more terse than it already is without breaking it, I welcome your contributions.

+## Special thanks

+Props to [Kamran Ayub](https://github.com/kamranayub) for breaking the 1 KB barrier and getting this sucker down to **961 bytes** (before I added in a class check that brought it up to 973 bytes.
+Sorry, buddy.)

 ## Why another dumb lazy loader?